Cookie sheet Christmas Decor

 Coat cookie sheet with chalkboard paint

 Because chalkboard paint is so flat, I didn’t use a primer on the cookie sheet.
-I got a great deal on this chalkboard spray paint on Amazon by purchasing a 6 pack of cans.
-Again I did several light coats of the spray paint.
+I purchased a six-pack of cans of chalkboard spray paint on Amazon for a great deal.
+Again, I did several light coats of the spray paint.

-I found a great peppermint graphic online, printed it out then traced around it to fit the cake pan.
+I found a great peppermint graphic online, printed it out, and traced it around to fit the cake pan.

-After numbering the sections, I cut out the “red” sections and used them as pattern to cut out the red scrapbook paper.
-I left the “pinwheel” in place to aide in the placement of the cut out red pieces.
+After numbering the sections, I cut out the “red” sections and used them as a pattern to cut out the red scrapbook paper.
+I left the “pinwheel” in place to help me place the cut-out red pieces.

 This is the dry fit of the red pieces.

-To make sure they fit correctly, I numbered them on the back of the red paper.
-I took them outside one at a time and sprayed them with an adhesive.
-It was dark and rainy.
-I used a piece of rolled painter’s tape to hold the pinwheel section in place on a piece of cardboard.
+To ensure they fit correctly, I numbered them on the back of the red paper.
+Then, I took them outside one at a time and sprayed them with adhesive.
+It was dark and rainy, and I used a piece of rolled painter’s tape to hold the pinwheel section in place on a piece of cardboard.

 The Chalk Couture Beary Christmas transfer fit the chalkboard cookie sheet perfectly.
 Have you checked out my Chalk Couture page?
 You can shop online in The Junky Chalker Shop.

-After “fuzzing” the transfer on the towel, I spread white chalk paste on the transfer, then carefully pulled it away.
+After “fuzzing” the transfer on the towel, I spread white chalk paste on it and carefully removed it.

 Isn’t it oh so pretty?
-The Christmas polar bear looks so happy, don’t you think?
+The Christmas polar bear looks so happy.

-I had a wooden sign post/stand that I made for a friends baby shower.
-It was made out of reclaimed fence boards.
+I made a wooden signpost/stand for a friend’s baby shower out of reclaimed fence boards.
 The stand got a quick coat of white paint with a cheap chip brush.
 Did you notice my DIY barn doors in the background?

 I drilled a small hole in the lip of the cake plan while using a scrap piece of wood to cushion the drill bit.